Retirement planning

 Estimate future spending

 Retirement income needs are tied to expenses.
-Housing, health care, food, transportation, taxes, insurance, travel, and family support can all affect the target.
+Your target may change based on housing, health care, food, transportation, taxes, insurance, travel, and family support.
 If your current budget is unclear, use the Budget Planner Calculator first.

 Do not ignore compounding